robertop/pelet/README.md

 	cd build/gmake
 	make config=release

-"./premake4 gmake" can be substituted for an IDE solution; ie "./premake4 codelite"
+"./premake4 gmake" can be substituted for an IDE solution; ie "./premake4 codelite".
+After this, the resulting shared library will be created in Release/pelet.so.
+The library can then be imported by any C++ project by using the include directory (-Iinclude) to the include path and adding the library file as a library (-lpelet)

 MSW instructions (Visual Studio Solution)
 ------------------------------------------